 Harbor History Museum and Tacoma Community College - Gig Harbor campus are excited to present Humanities in the Harbor, a monthly lecture series that explores unique and engaging topics for the Gig Harbor community that will run throughout 2017.

-Humanities in the Harbor will continue in June with a special presentation by Douglas McDonnell on the achievements of Gig Harbor mountaineers, Luther Jerstad and Marty Hoey.
+Humanities in the Harbor will continue in April with a special presentation by David Martin on the origins of the Northwest Watercolor Society.

-Humanities in the Harbor is held at Harbor History Museum, 4121 Harborview Drive, Gig Harbor, WA 98332.
+The Spring Series of Humanities in the Harbor will be held at Harbor History Museum, 4121 Harborview Drive, Gig Harbor, WA 98332.
 Admission is $5 and can be purchased online at www.harborhistorymuseum.org/buy-tickets page or by calling 253-858-6722; tickets may also be purchased at the door.
 Doors open at 5:30pm and talks begin at 6:00pm.
+Guests are encouraged to join the speaker after the lecture for a reception.

 Questions and inquires may be directed to Zachary Sokolik, Marketing & Events Coordinator at Harbor History Museum at firstname.lastname@example.org, or KC Bitterman, Manager of Continuing Education at Tacoma Community College, at email@example.com.